v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Experiments

-\paragraph{Incapability for subtle humor inference.} The Caption Matching task goes beyond surface-level linking between literal descriptions and videos; instead, it requires models to find the \emph{creative caption} that enhances or extends humor in the video.
+\paragraph{Incapability for subtle humor inference.} The caption matching task goes beyond surface-level linking between literal descriptions and videos; instead, it requires models to find the \emph{creative caption} that enhances or extends humor in the video.
 We find that most models exhibit limited performance (e.g., below 0.8), suggesting their incompetence for subtle humor inference.
-For example, under the most favorable conditions, that is, in the Text-Only setting, the top-performing model, GPT-4o, achieves an accuracy of only 0.767.
-The difficulty is magnified when models must process raw video data.
-For example, video-SALMONN-2's accuracy falls sharply from 0.367 in the Text-Only setting to 0.255 in the Video+Audio condition.
-This pronounced struggle to connect creative, non-obvious text to original visual humor context reveals a critical weakness in the models' capacity for the abstract, implicit cross-modal reasoning that is fundamental to comprehending sophisticated humor.
+The difficulty is magnified when models process raw video.
+For example, video-SALMONN-2's accuracy falls from 0.359 in the Text-Only setting to 0.240 in the Video+Audio condition.
+This pronounced struggle to connect creative text to original visual humor context reveals a critical weakness in the models' capacity for the implicit cross-modal reasoning that is fundamental to comprehending sophisticated humor.